Natural Higgs Mass from Power-Law Running

-In the $\overline{\text{MS}}$ scheme~\cite{Bardeen:Buras:Duke:Muta:1978} with dimensional regularization, quadratic powers of the renormalization scale $\mu^2$ are never generated---they correspond to poles at $d = 2$, which are invisible at $d = 4 - \epsilon$.
-The beta function for $\bar{m}^2(\mu)$ is therefore purely logarithmic, and the scalar mass {\em appears} to run like a fermion mass.
-With no $\mu^2$ term in sight, there is nothing to trigger alarm---and the power-law $q^2$ dependence, which lives in the finite parts of the amplitude, goes unrecognized.
-This does not mean that dimensional regularization is at fault---the mass function $m^2(q^2)$ is regularization-independent, as noted above---but that $\overline{\text{MS}}$ is a scheme in which the physical scale dependence remains implicit.
+In the $\overline{\text{MS}}$ scheme~\cite{Bardeen:Buras:Duke:Muta:1978} with dimensional regularization, quadratic powers of the renormalization scale $\mu^2$ are never generated; they correspond to poles at $d = 2$, which are invisible at $d = 4 - \epsilon$.
+The beta function for $\bar{m}^2(\mu)$ is therefore purely logarithmic, and the scalar mass {\em appears} to run like a fermion mass; the power-law $q^2$ dependence, which lives in the finite parts of the amplitude, goes unrecognized. $\overline{\text{MS}}$ is not at fault, just a scheme in which the physical scale dependence remains implicit.

 The validity of these results requires that the perturbation theory remain under control at all scales up to $\mgut$~\cite{Degrassi:2012,Buttazzo:2013}.
-The one-loop correction $\Sigma_{\text{ren}}^{\text{SM}}/q^2 \approx 0.86$ at $\mgut$ is less than unity, so the propagator denominator $q^2 - m^2(q^2) = q^2(1 - 0.86) > 0$ remains positive---no sign change, no ghost, no breakdown.
-The top quark alone gives $+1.135$, which exceeds unity, but the $W$ and $Z$ contributions ($-0.28$ combined) bring the total below one; the full SM content is essential (see Appendix).
-This partial cancellation is not accidental: fermion loops carry a factor $(-1)$ from the closed Grassmann trace (spin-statistics theorem~\cite{Pauli:1940}), giving the top a positive contribution while the $W$ and $Z$ contribute with opposite sign.
-We have verified that the sign structure persists at two loops---each fermion loop carries its $(-1)$---so the partial cancellation is a structural property of the SM's spin content, not a one-loop coincidence.
-The two-loop correction is suppressed by a further factor of $\mew^2/(16\pi^2 v^2) \log(\mgut^2/\mew^2)$, giving $\Sigma^{(2)}/\Sigma^{(1)} \sim 0.1$--$0.2$; this shifts the total from $0.86$ to roughly $0.9$--$1.0$, which does not change the order-one character of $m^2(\mgut^2)/\mgut^2$.
-That $r$ approaches unity at $\mgut$ is expected: this is the boundary of the SM's perturbative domain, where the GUT description takes over.
-Perturbation theory is controlled at every scale from the electroweak to the GUT.
+The one-loop correction $\Sigma_{\text{ren}}^{\text{SM}}/q^2 \approx 0.858$ at $\mgut$ is less than unity, so the propagator denominator $q^2 - m^2(q^2) = q^2(1 - 0.858) > 0$ remains positive: no sign change, no ghost, no breakdown.
+The top quark alone gives $+1.1348$, which exceeds unity, but the $W$ and $Z$ contributions ($-0.28$ combined) bring the total below one; the full SM content is essential (see Appendix).
+This partial cancellation is not accidental.
+Fermion loops carry a factor $(-1)$ from the closed Grassmann trace (spin-statistics theorem~\cite{Pauli:1940}), giving the top a positive contribution while the $W$ and $Z$ contribute with opposite sign.
+We have verified that the sign structure persists at two loops (each fermion loop carries its $(-1)$), so the partial cancellation is a structural property of the SM's spin content, not a one-loop coincidence.
+The two-loop correction is suppressed by a further factor of $\mew^2/(16\pi^2 v^2) \log(\mgut^2/\mew^2)$, giving $\Sigma^{(2)}/\Sigma^{(1)} \sim 0.1$--$0.2$; this shifts the total from $0.858$ to roughly $0.9$--$1.0$, which does not change the order-one character of $m^2(\mgut^2)/\mgut^2$.
+That this ratio approaches unity near the high scale is expected; this is the boundary of the SM's perturbative domain, where the GUT description takes over.